 To wire yourself money, another withdrawal option, costs $45 US plus any additional fees your bank charges for receiving the wire (check with your bank because fees and policies vary).
 Wire costs are annoying when you first start trading, but I just view them a cost of doing business.
 It would be nicer without the withdrawal fees, but with most of the brokers I have used withdrawals kick up some sort of fee (except bank brokerages, because then you can just transfer into your chequing account…but their trading fees are usually higher.)

-So, for small withdrawals Payza (or one of the other electronic wallets) is a quick, easy, and cheaper option.
+So, for small withdrawals, one of the electronic wallets is quick, easy, and cheaper option.
 For large amounts, a wire transfer is better, because the fee is capped.
-For example, on Payza (and most other e-wallets) you will pay $299 on a $10,000 withdrawal, whereas with a wire you will only pay about $45 to $90 (depending on what your bank charges to receive it).
-Yet, if you are only withdrawing $1000 or $2000, it’s cheaper to use Payza or the like.
+For example, on the e-wallets you will pay about $299 (most charge around 2.9% to 3.9%) on a $10,000 withdrawal, whereas with a wire you will only pay about $45 to $90 (depending on what your bank charges to receive it).
+Yet, if you are only withdrawing $1000 or $2000, it’s cheaper to use the electronic wallet.

 Credit cards are another option, but they are going to ding you between 2% and 3% on your deposit and your withdrawal.
 Also, there are some additional guidelines for credit cards.
 You can only withdraw to a credit card if you used a credit card or wire for your deposit.
 If you deposit by credit card, you need to wait at least 30 days before being able to withdraw via another method…but you can withdraw to the same credit card at any time.